Paarthurnax was Alduin's original Dragon, before betraying the latter.

 Most of the villains in the series have Dragons.
 In 3rd Gen, Maxie has Tabitha and Archie has Shelly and Matt, and in 4th Gen, Cyrus has Saturn.
 5th Gen has already been mentioned.
 Arguably even 2nd Gen has the Rocket Executive Archer as Big Bad and the female Rocket Executive Ariana as his Dragon—and one or both of them could be considered the Dragon for 1st Gen's Giovanni.

-In the Streets of Rage series, Shiva usually takes the role of The Dragon, most notably in the final showdown as Mr. X's bodyguard in the second game, and again in Streets of Rage III in one of the Bad Endings of the game.
+In the Streets of Rage series, Shiva usually takes the role of The Dragon, most notably in the final showdown as Mr. X's bodyguard in the second game, and again in Streets of Rage IIIin one of the Bad Endings of the game.
+In the fan-made remake, his biography states that he also serves as Mr. X's chief assassin.

 Shiva also fits the brawn role.
 But only because Mr. X is one of the few people smart enough to use a gun.